 1. Leave property vacant for extended periods time.
 Ecuador is not the US.
 It shouldn’t be treated as such.
 I know many of you come down here looking to invest and never plan on moving here, and that’s fine, but you should never just leave a property you purchased vacant and unguarded for extended periods of time.

 It’s when someone comes in and occupies a vacant piece of land or home and eventually consider’s it their’s, although they have no legal right to be there.

 Often your neighbors will be the biggest culprits expanding their borders into your vacant lot.

 Although you are the official, registered owner, it can be very difficult to get these people off your property, especially if they’ve been there several years and have built there.

 Best to fence in your vacant land investment and pay someone monthly to keep an eye on it.
 Or pay a local to watch over a vacant house. $20 or less a month will often do.
-For instance, I pay a local on the coast $20 a month to watch over a property of mine I don’t occupy, they also water the plants once a week.
+For instance, when my partner and I decided to become first home builders in Perth we found a local to pay $20 a month to watch over the property and oversea the build, they also water the plants once a week.